 Freaks will be available, online and in stores, wherever fine books are sold on March 3, 2022

 Brett Riley is a professor of English at the College of Southern Nevada.
 He grew up in southeastern Arkansas and earned his Ph.D. in contemporary American fiction and film at Louisiana State University.
 His short fiction has appeared in numerous publications including Folio, The Wisconsin Review, and The Baltimore Review.
 He has also won numerous awards for screenwriting.
 Riley’s debut novel, Comanche, was released in September 2020.
 Lord of Order, a dystopian novel set in New Orleans was published in April 2021.
 Freaks, a superhero thriller featuring dangerous aliens and badass high school kids will be in stores and online March 2022.
 The second novel in the Freaks series, Travelers, will be released later in the summer.
+The third novel in the Superhero series, Rubicons will be released in 2023.
 Riley lives in Henderson, Nevada.

 “A great spin on the superhero story, told with genuine depth.”—Mark Waid, best-selling author of History of the Marvel Universe, Doctor Strange, and Superman Birthright.
 (07/12/21)

 “The different perspectives given in this book really helped me understand the plot and I think it overall enhanced the story so much more.
 I thought the end was a bit drawn out, but regardless I was on the edge of my seat in anticipation until the last minute.
 I also loved the complexity of the characters.
 At first I had some pretty stubborn views on each of the characters, but throughout the story those views developed and it was a lovely example of how people, much like most things in life, are never black and white, but there’s a lot of grey that we have yet to be exposed to!”–Stephanie Rovirosa, Goodreads.com (12/04/2021)